 Day 02: Trek preparation and Kathmandu Valley Sightseeing Tour

 After we got to spend our first night in Kathmandu valley, we meet our trekking guide, he/she will help you get yourself completely ready for the trip.
-From getting trekking gears and equipments to sightseeing around UNESCO world heritage sites, it will be a fun filled exciting and insightful day.
+From getting trekking gears and equipment to sightseeing around UNESCO world heritage sites, it will be a fun filled exciting and insightful day.
 Usually, we visit Kathmandu Durbar Square, Swayambhunath stupa, Pashupatinath temple and Boudhanath stupa.
 After cultural sightseeing around these heritage sites, we return to hotel and stay overnight with final preparation and packing for tomorrow’s flight to Lukla.
 Stay overnight at Kathmandu.
 Accommodation: Hotel, Included: B.

 Day 03: Fly to Lukla (2,800 m/9,184 ft) and Trek to Phakding (2,652 m/8,700 ft)

 We wake up with an excitement to embark our Gokyo and EBC trek today as our office representative will pick you up from your hotel to Kathmandu airport.
 Most probably it will be a morning flight to Lukla.
-We meet our further porter team at Lukla and along with them we initiate our journey through river banks of Dudh koshi towards Phakding.
-Overnight stay at hotel in Phakding with just 3 to 4 hours of trekking acitivity.
-Meals includes breakfast, lunch and dinner.
+We meet our further porter team at Lukla and along with them we initiate our journey through river banks of Dudh Koshi towards Phakding.
+Stay overnight at Phakding.
+Walking time 3 to 4 hours, Accommodation: Local lodge, Included: B, L, D.

 Day 04: Phakding to Namche Bazar (3,440 m/11,283 ft)

 After spending our first night of the trip at Everest region, we get ready for further hiking activity.
-First we finish our early meal, wear our trekking gears like sunscreen, put on hiking shoes following gradual ascend towards Jorsale for lunch nearby Dudhkoshi river.
-Thenafter it will be mostly uphill walk to Namche that comprises crossing through popular Hillary Bridge.
+First, we finish our early meal, wear our trekking gears like sunscreen, put on hiking shoes following gradual ascend towards Jorsale for lunch nearby Dudh Koshi river.
+Then after it will be mostly uphill walk to Namche that comprises crossing through popular Hillary Bridge.
 This popular suspension bridge connects one side of the hill to another.
 After a while if there is clear weather, we can get first view of Mt.
 Everest where there is a toilet, dustbin, few local sellers and mostly trekkers pausing for quick stop.
-In this way, after approximately 6 hours of walk, we finally arrive at popular Sherpa town of Namche.
-Walking distance today will be 6 to 7 hours including stay at local lodge.
-Meals includes breakfast, lunch and dinner.
+In this way, after approximately 6 hours of walk, we finally arrive at popular Sherpa town of Namche Bazaar.
+Stay overnight at Namche Bazaar.
+Walking time: 6 to 7 hours, Accommodation: Local lodge, Included: B, L, D.